One of our regulars, and cross channel swimmer, Kate Robarts has a few pearls of wisdom to share when it comes to swimming in safety.

 It’s advisable to wear a swimming cap.
 Once your hair gets wet, even from splashes, your head will get cold and you will lose heat.

 Wear earplugs.
-Not only will they keep the water out and keep you warmer, they will help to prevent a nasty condition called “surfer’s ear”, in which the ear canal narrows and bony growths called exostoses can form in the canal.
+Not only will they keep the water out and keep you warmer, but they will also help to prevent a nasty condition called “surfer’s ear”, in which the ear canal narrows and bony growths called exostoses can form in the canal.
 (Wikipedia: Exostosis of the ear canal)

 Develop a routine.
-Always have your towel, changing robe and warm clothes laid out in the right order and easily accessible, where you can get into them quickly.
+Always have your towel, changing robe, and warm clothes laid out in the right order and easily accessible, where you can get into them quickly.

-Thing to consider in the water……Cold Shock…….. how the body responds when you first get in.
+The thing to consider in the water……Cold Shock…….. how the body responds when you first get in.
 This is not hypothermia.
 It is a sudden shock to the system which can result in gasping and hyperventilation, accompanied by pain in the extremities, especially hands, feet and face.
 In extreme cases, the sudden cold can cause cardiac arrest.
 It’s advisable to get in slowly and take time for breathing to slow down.

 Muscles are less effective in cold water and become even more so if you start to get cold.
 This means you will probably swim more slowly.
 You will probably slow down even more, the longer you stay in.
 Keep moving.
 Cold water isn’t a place to bob and chat if you’re not used to it.